micka-coder/talmedia/tanakh/exodus/tanakh-exodus-chapter-33-rashi_en.md

 ### passuk 19
 <b>He (God) said, “I will cause all My goodness to pass, etc.”</b> I.e., “The time has come for you to see of My Glory, that which I will allow you to see, because I want and need to teach you the order of prayer.
 For, when you needed to ask for mercy for the Israelites, You reminded Me of the merit of the Patriarchs.
 You thought that were the merit of the Patriarchs to be exhausted there would no longer be any hope.
 I will, therefore, cause to pass all the attributes of My goodness before you on the rock while you are concealed in the cave.
-<b>And will proclaim the Name, Hachem, in your presence —</b> so as to teach you the order of asking for mercy even if the merit of the Patriarchs is exhausted.
-And in this order that you see Me, “wrapped [in a Talit]” while proclaiming “the thirteen attributes,” teach Yisrael to do likewise.
+<b>And will proclaim the Name, Adonoy, in your presence —</b> so as to teach you the order of asking for mercy even if the merit of the Patriarchs is exhausted.
+And in this order that you see Me, “wrapped [in a tallis]” while proclaiming “the thirteen attributes,” teach Yisrael to do likewise.
 And by mentioning before Me [My attributes] “Merciful One!
 Gracious One” they will be answered, for My mercies are never exhausted.
 <b>I will be gracious to whom I will be gracious.</b> [I.e.,] those times that I will wish to be gracious.
 <b>And I will be compassionate —</b> those times that I will wish to be compassionate.
 Up to this point He only promised him that “at times I will respond, at times I will not respond.”
 But at that time [when He actually proclaimed His attributes,] He said to him: “Behold, I establish a covenant,” thus promising him [that once the Attributes are invoked] they will never return unanswered (lit. empty).